qtivijay/LSP/LSP.md

         printf("Parent process (PID: %d): Waiting for child...\n", getpid());
         wait(&status);  // Wait for child to finish

-        if (WIFEXITED(status)) {
+        //WIFEXITED will return true if child exited normally with out any issue. if (WIFEXITED(status)) {
             int code = WEXITSTATUS(status);
             printf("Parent: Child exited with status %d\n", code);